hendrapaiton/sinkron/README.md

 ```

 ## Features
-List features ready
-* Simple task using celery and get the data from the task
+- [x] Simple task using celery and get the data from the task

-To-do list :
-* Task to make counter range from 0 to 100 using task in celery
+- [ ] Task to make counter range from 0 to 100 using task in celery
-* Making endpoint in django where can access from http by the client
+- [ ] Making endpoint in django where can access from http by the client
-* Making function javascript to get data from django and presenting progress bar
+- [ ] Making function javascript to get data from django and presenting progress bar

 ## Inspiration